Snowiiii/Pumpkin/docs/config/query.md

 ## Configuring Query

 #### `enabled`: Boolean
-Weather to listen for query protocol requests or not.
+Whether to listen for query protocol requests or not.

 :::code-group
 ```toml [features.toml] {2}